ottonomous/OTS_FrontEnd_Challenge/README.md

 solve problems and implement your code - the questions are not designed to trick you.

+No additional packages or libraries are required to complete this challenge but you may add any that you wish.
+Please do not modify this instructions component (found at `/src/views/Instructions.vue`) or any of the instruction text for the exercise (these will be clearly denoted in the code) until your submission has been graded.
+Any other code (including router, store, styling, and components) are free for you to modify at your discretion.

 You can get your project set up with the following steps:

 ## Project setup